 That’s why I endeavor now to become what I once was and will be.
 I wish now to live my life as close to how I was born.
 I am gradually becoming an augmented human that happens to look like a wunk.
 Without the technologies of 2467, I am a bit limited in how much I can achieve.
 However, I have always thought, limitations are the birth of artistic expression.

 The Ransoms of Ordinary People

 For those looking for something a bit less epic, and a little more detailed, I shall elaborate further.
-I currently live my life on Earth in downtown/old town Fort Collins, Colorado as a lowly human of the male variety, one might say, and started the original incarnation of this blog on July 5th, 2014, when one day, I realized my life is pretty beautiful.
+I currently live my life on Earth in downtown/old town Fort Collins, Colorado, as a lowly human of the male variety, one might say.
+The original incarnation of this blog was started on July 5th, 2014, when one day, I realized my life is pretty beautiful.
 I came to understand that I’m pretty privileged to be who I am (most of the time), know the things I know, and see things the way I do.
-On that day, I decided to start the quest of loving myself, and this online journal was the chronicle of my efforts for the next four years.
+On that day, I decided to start the quest to love myself, and this online journal was the chronicle of my efforts for the next four years.

 If At First, You Don’t Succeed…